Bonifacio Capital District

-The Bonifacio Capital District (BCD) is a financial district in Metro Manila, Philippines under the joint management of Megaworld Corporation and the Bases Conversion and Development Authority.
-It covers the southern area of Fort Bonifacio with the Bonifacio Global City district situated north of the BCD.
-Makati also claims jurisdiction of the area as part of its Post Proper Southside barangay.
+The Bonifacio Capital District (BCD) is a master-planned estate and financial district in Fort Bonifacio, Taguig, Philippines.
+The estate is under the joint management of Megaworld Corporation and the Bases Conversion and Development Authority (BCDA).
+The district contains the New Senate Building, the headquarters of the National Mapping and Resource Information Authority (NAMRIA), and the Bonifacio Naval Station.
+The district is currently being developed under a masterplan that will turn it into a financial center, with McKinley West being the first phase of its multi-year development.
+Bonifacio Global City (BGC), one of the Philippines' leading financial center, is located just north of the BCD.

+Makati claimed the area as part of Barangay Post Proper Southside; the barangay was later reintegrated to the city of Taguig by virtue of the 2021 Supreme Court decision on the border dispute.
+The barangay hall of Post Proper Southside is located within the Consular Area along Lawton Avenue, Fort Bonifacio.

 History

 The Bonifacio Capital District (BCD) was created as a joint venture between the private conglomerate Megaworld Corporation with the Bases Conversion and Development Authority (BCDA) of the Philippine national government both of which will manage the area.
-A memorandum of agreement was signed on March 14, 2019 regarding their plans for the BCD.
+A memorandum of agreement was signed on March 14, 2019, regarding their plans for the BCD.

 The areas placed under the BCD upon its creation were: Megaworld's McKinley Hill and McKinley West developments, BCDA's Philippine Navy Village as well as Bonifacio South Pointe, which is a joint venture with the SM Group and BCDA-owned Consular property beside McKinley West, and a one hectare lot.
-The BCD is also meant to be "country's administrative capital" with the Senate of the Philippines, the Supreme Court, and the Court of Appeals planning to move to the financial district.
-The development is projected to complete in 10 years.
+The BCD is meant to be "country's administrative capital" with the Senate of the Philippines, the Supreme Court, and the Court of Appeals planning to move to the financial district.
+The development is projected to be completed in 10 years.
+In 2024, Robinsons Land Corporation purchased 61,761 square meters of land from BCDA for ₱3.5 billion, which was intended to be developed as a mixed-use district with residential, commercial, offices, a hotel and recreational spaces.

+On January 2025, a deed of conveyance was signed between BCDA and the Taguig city government for the transfer of 1.7 hectare of land to the city, which the city intends to build community facilities for the benefit of its residents.